agustinvinao/lonelyplanet/app/README.md

 The specific tasks for run the code are:

 ```
 rake importer:all           # Import destination.xml and taxonomy.xml (required: XML_DESTINATIONS=path_to_file,
                             # XML_TAXONOMY=path_to_file)
 rake importer:destinations  # Import destinations.xml (required: XML_DESTINATIONS=path_to_file)
 rake importer:taxonomy      # Import taxonomy.xml (required: XML_TAXONOMY=path_to_file)
 rake runner:all             # Import XML and create HTML files (XML_DESTINATIONS=path_to_file, XML_TAXONOMY=path_to_file,
-                            # OUTPUT_PATH=path_to_folder)
+                            # OUTPUT_PATH=path_to_folder, OVERVIEW: true/false)
-rake runner:html            # Run generator (required: OUTPUT_PATH=path)
+rake runner:html            # Run HTML generator (OVERVIEW: true/false, OUTPUT_PATH=path_to_folder)
 rake test                   # Run tests
 ```

-All tasks uses system variables, you set any variable before run the task or in the run command directly.
+All tasks uses system variables, before run a task you can set the variable or in the task run line:

 The simplest way to run the application is with:

 	1. copy config/database.yml.example to config/database.yml
 	2. setup database.yml configuration values (user, password)
 	3. bundle exec rake db:create
 	4. bundle exec rake db:setup
 	5. bundle exec rake runner:all

-IMPORTANT: You need to set XML_DESTINATIONS and XML_TAXONOMY, if you don't have those variables you'll see an error about that problem.
+IMPORTANT: If a task use some system variable and that variable is not defiened, an error or message will be displayed

 ###How is the corde organized: